aazad612/airflow-training/README.md

 # Airflow Training
-Sample Airflow Dags repo
+Cloud composer is the managed version of Apcahce Airflow and easiest way to get started.

-# Airflow Installation on your local machine
+## Airflow Installation on your local machine

 1. Enable WSL on if using a windows machine
 2. Install Python 3.8, PIP and GitBash